 3. Madison, IN

 If you prefer a long drive before arriving at your destination, then have a go at Madison, Indiana.
-It is 446 miles away from Cincinnati (about 717 kilometers) and takes about six to seven hours to reach by car.
+It is 78 miles away from Cincinnati (about 126 kilometers) and takes about one to two hours to reach by car.
 Your extended road trip is not going to be in vain because Madison has scenic routes that will please your eyes such as John Hunt Morgan Heritage Trail, Michigan Road Historic Byway, and Broadway Fountain.
 Chill out with some good music at events like Bluegrass Music night at the Jefferson County Fairgrounds, Fourth Friday Downtown, and Hanover College Community Arts & Culture Series.
 Need a dose of malt and alcohol?
 A mug of frothy beer at Mad Paddle Brewery will melt your stress away!

 4. Yellow Springs, OH